 Rationalization: 3 schools for rationalization are in process of being consulted.
 The processes of realignment and rationalization cannot take place without the assurance of the scholar transport of which this is a challenge as the number of transported children was decreased by 14% leaving a total of 4465 learners needing transport in 2023.
+There is a court that says all deserving learners must be ferried but it with the department of transport to implement

-Early Childhood Development Centres
+• Early Childhood Development Centres